This post is about my simple skincare routine and products I love, as well as some history about my skincare journey.

 Before I go into the products I’m using now, I want to give a little bit of background information.
 As I mention in my other skincare posts, I grew up with acne and tried every cream, pill, you name it, to get it under control.

-Side note: Rachel Naster also did my makeup for our wedding and she did an incredible job, and my skin looked flawless, mostly thanks to her. 🙂
+Rachel Naster did my makeup for our wedding and she did an incredible job.
+My skin looked flawless, thanks to her!

 why i believe my skin has improved

 I still attribute this massive improvement in my skin to the fact that I have finally invested both time and money into it by getting facials with Rachel every couple of months and using better quality products than I used to.

 Most importantly, I identified and completely removed the allergen that was causing all of my really severe breakouts with the help of a dermatologist.
 (If you need to do allergy testing like this, I had mine done with Dr. Braden Rance in Overland Park!
 To clarify, they tested for common ingredients in household/cosmetic products; NOT food allergies.)